asimakiskydros/Data-Structures-Project/README.md

 Project header:

 Implement the following data structures in C++ to the best of your abilities:
-* unsorted array
+* Unsorted array
-* sorted array
+* Sorted array
-* simple binary search tree
+* Simple binary search tree
-* avl binary search tree
+* AVL binary search tree
-* hash table
+* Hash table

 Use the data of the given input.txt file\* to time these structures against each other, based on the time it takes them to insert the above document and search and delete a sample of 1000 words from the